MeiMeiYS/group-9-best-group/README.md

  ```

 ## Recipeople In Action
 Full user stories for the initial development phase are available on the [User Stories](https://github.com/MeiMeiYS/group-9-best-group/wiki/User-Stories) section of the project wiki.
+A feature list for the initial development phase is available on the MVP Feature List section of the project wiki.

 ### User Registration and Authentication
 New users can register for an account by entering a unique email address, a username, and a secure password.